 *Plus the remaining pecans that were toasted for the cake.

 1 – In a baking sheet, roast pecans that have been tossed in 1/4 cup of the melted butter.
 350° for 15 minutes, stirring frequently; set aside.

 2 – Using a kitchen mixer, cream sugar, and remaining butter until light and fluffy.
 Add eggs, one at a time, fully incorporating after each addition.
-Incorporate the vegetable oil, vanilla and sour cream. (you can do this in a large bowl with a hand mixer as well)
+Incorporate the vegetable oil, and vanilla. (you can do this in a large bowl with a hand mixer as well)

 3 – Sift the flour, baking powder and salt (or use a whisk to mix); add to the creamed mixture alternately with milk, beating well after each addition.
 Stir in 1-1/3 cups of toasted pecans. (you will use the remaining pecans in the frosting)